Bubblbu/frictionless-metrics-in-context/README.md

 *Scholarly metrics* are citation counts, indicators derived from citations, access and download counts, or social media shares for scholarly articles. *Provenance* refers to metadata for a record that details its origin and how it came about in its final form.

 In other words, this project is about citation counts in a way that describes how a citation in an article was extracted, turned into data, and aggregated into a citation count.

+## 🎃 Hackathon takeover (Oct 7/8) 🎃

+Read more about the hackathon challenge on the [project page](https://frictionless-hackathon.herokuapp.com/project/11) or simply head over to the issues for the goals:

+1. Create a prototype for citation context reports ([issue #28](https://github.com/Bubblbu/metrics-in-context/issues/28)])

+2. Develop use cases for Citation Context Reports ([issue #29](https://github.com/Bubblbu/metrics-in-context/issues/29)])

+3. Explorative data analysis and visualisations to implement use cases ([issue #30](https://github.com/Bubblbu/metrics-in-context/issues/30)]

 ## Introduction